Day-by-Day / May 4, 1804

 Officer of the Day

-The day is rainy at winter camp across from the mouth of the Missouri.
-In his journal, Sgt.
-Ordway records detachment orders for Officer of the Day and leaving camp.
+The day is rainy at Camp River Dubois opposite the mouth of the Missouri.
+Sgt.
+John Ordway records detachment orders for Officer of the Day.
 Lewis continues working in St. Louis.

 Officer of the Day